Looking for ways to celebrate the holiday season with your clients?

 [If needed, add some details about when you’ll be closed and/or special holiday hours.
 Or, better yet, add a special holiday discount offer here!]

-The Holiday Booking Email Template
+2. The Holiday Booking Email Template

 Are you often responding to people who try to book way too late and beg you to “just squeeze them in”?

-Holiday Hours + Some Holiday Love
+- Holiday Hours + Some Holiday Love

-Our Holiday Plans and Hours
+- Our Holiday Plans and Hours

-Spend Your (Pre-)Holidays With Us!
+- Spend Your (Pre-)Holidays With Us!

-- It’s Not Too Late to Book in 2020!
+- It’s Not Too Late to Book in [Year]!

-Clock’s Ticking on 2020 Availability…
+- Clock’s Ticking on [Year] Availability…

 ‘Tis the season for booking [pick a term!
 Examples: holiday services / pre-holiday classes / “treat yourself” appointments / etc.]!
 Our hours tend to fill up fast around this time of year, so book early to make sure we can get you in!

-The easiest way to snag an appointment is to book online ASAP through Schedulicity [link here to your business profile!].
+The easiest way to book an appointment is online through Schedulicity [link here to your business profile!].

-If you don’t see an appointment time that works for you, please [call me/send me an email/whatever you want people to do who can’t get in!], and we’ll try our best to accommodate you!
+If you don’t see an appointment that works for you, please [call me/send me an email/whatever you want people to do who can’t get in!], and we’ll try our best to accommodate you!